dhruvchhabra29/PixelScout/README.md

-# PixelScout – Image Search Gallery
+# PixelScout – Recipe Finder

-PixelScout is a responsive web application that lets users search and explore high‑quality photos using the Unsplash API with JavaScript and the `fetch` API.
-The focus of the project is on clean UI, client‑side searching, filtering, and sorting with array higher‑order functions.
+PixelScout is a responsive web application that lets users search and explore recipes from around the world using **TheMealDB** public API.
+The app is built with vanilla JavaScript and the `fetch` API, and focuses on clean UI plus client‑side searching, filtering, and sorting using array higher‑order functions.

 ---